About Sibylle

 • Back in Switzerland, the time had come to shift the focus of my attention from the political structures of the world to the dynamics of my inner life.
 I was able to work through difficult life experiences and post-traumatic stress, deepen my meditation practice and get to the bottom of my personality structure.
 I am especially grateful for the teachers who accompanied me during this phase: Mayssa Dimechkie, Brigit Lang, Ananta Steuder, Henry Shukman (Sanbô Kyôdan), Sylvia Wetzel and Tara Brach.

-• During a particularly turbulent phase of my life, I was no longer able to meditate despite many years of practice.
+• During a particularly turbulent phase of my life, I was no longer able to meditate - despite many years of practice.
 The carousel of thoughts and the emotional whirlwinds were unbearable in silence.
-In a conversation with the meditation teacher Sylvia Wetzel, I mentioned that I was currently unable to meditate at all and that I could only bear myself while singing.
+In a conversation with my meditation teacher Sylvia Wetzel, I mentioned that I was currently unable to meditate and that I could only bear myself while singing.
 Her reply came immediately and in an indignant voice: "Sibylle, singing is meditation!".
 Unconsciously, I had assumed that meditation primarily requires a lot of discipline to sit still and that it has to be hard and strenuous for it to work.

 During this time, body-oriented voice work with An Chen and the Centre Artistique Roy Hart unexpectedly opened up new worlds to the voice as the deepest expression of my being.
 Mantra chanting became my spiritual home, and in 2019 I founded Kirtan Bern together with Balts Nill and Dominic Senn.